hkfuertes/voice-assistant-satellite-buildroot/readme.md

 ## Simple Buildroot image for Voice Assistant Satellite for HomeAssistant

 This project provides minimal Buildroot-based images for running voice assistant satellites on embedded devices.
-It supports both Wyoming and Linux Voice Assistant protocols, optimized for low-resource ARM devices without requiring PulseAudio.
+It supports both Wyoming and Linux Voice Assistant protocols, optimized for low-resource ARM devices.

+Also, as the work was already done... an _(amd64)_ `rootfs.tar` is also created to import to proxmox and use with a usb microphone/speaker.

 ### Supported Devices